awslabs/amazon-s3-find-and-forget/docs/TROUBLESHOOTING.md

 To reprocess the objects, run a new deletion job.

-### Job status: COMPLETED with DeletionQueueItemsSkipped > 0
+### Job status: COMPLETED with DeletionQueueItemsSkipped = TRUE

 An individual Deletion Job can process max 375KB of items from the Deletion Queue (which should amount to at least 2500 items depending on each item size).
-When `DeletionQueueItemsSkipped` is more than 0, a portion of the queue wasn't processed.
+When `DeletionQueueItemsSkipped` is `TRUE`, a portion of the queue wasn't processed.
 In order to complete the processing, run a new deletion job.

 [user guide]: USER_GUIDE.md